MicrosoftDocs/dynamics-365-customer-engagement/ce/unified-service-desk/unified-interface/hyperlink.md

 ---
-title: "HyperLink in Unified Service Desk for Dynamics 365 for Customer Engagement apps| MicrosoftDocs"
+title: "HyperLink in Unified Service Desk for Dynamics 365 Customer Engagement apps| MicrosoftDocs"
 descrition: The <HyperLink> element does not define an element on the web application's user interface (UI), but it allows navigating to a specified URL.
 This element does not use the DOM tree to navigate.
 It only takes the <Url> tag to specify the target URL. ms.custom:
   - dyn365-USD